-FACING WEST SHADOW OPERA is a collective of artists, filmmakers and musicians hybridizing art forms to create magical acts of rebellion as small scale experimental art that is sustainable in the current gold rush climate of the Bay Area.
-Currently we are working on a Baroque puppet opera about the wild west that includes projected video, animation and shadow theatre in a portable, modular theatre made from recycled wood combined with creative musical arrangement by a countertenor opera vocalist and cellist.
+FACING WEST SHADOW OPERA is a collective of puppeteers, performers, artists and musicians hybridizing art forms to create magical acts of rebellion as small scale experimental art.
+We create dynamic new work by creating a sustainable model of collaboration in the contemporary gold rush climate of the Bay Area.
+Currently we are working on a Baroque puppet opera about the wild west that includes projected video, animation and shadow theatre in a portable, modular theatre made from recycled wood combined with creative musical arrangement by countertenor and soprano operatic vocalists and a cellist.

 CONTACT & BOOKING INQUIRIES: https://facingwestshadowtheatre.wordpress.com/contact-information/